 The SDG Forecast by Valuer is a series of in-depth reports that aim to help companies engage with the UN Sustainable Development Goals in a way that’s both good for the planet and for business.

 By stressing the importance of technological innovation for corporate sustainability, each report focuses on one SDG and features startup data from the Valuer platform, relevant market analysis, trending technologies, innovative startups, and much more.

 This month, the report focuses on SDG 11, a goal that aims to make urban areas liveable, accessible, and sustainable.
 According to numbers published by UNDP, cities take up only 3% of Earth’s surface area, yet they account for 60-80% of energy consumption and more than 70% of carbon emissions.

-Aside from Valuer data and analysis of the smart mobility, waste management, and the sustainable construction markets, this month’s report explores the technologies of three successful startups relevant to SDG 11 (Tier IV, Autofleet, and Cireco).
+Aside from our analysis of smart mobility, waste management, and the sustainable construction market, this month’s report explores the technologies of three successful startups relevant to SDG 11 (Tier IV, Autofleet, and Cireco).